 I stopped by KW’s newest thrift store today.
 It’s “Thrift on Kent” and it’s another thrift store run by the Mennonite Central Committee.
 Its located at 50 Kent St. in Kitchener and the store clean and bright.
-I’m sure it will be a regular place for Kwartzlabbers, as the local maker space right across the street.
+I’m sure it will be a regular place for Kwartzlabbers, as this local maker space is directly across the street.

 Drop by and check it out for yourself, but if you can’t make it, check out a few pictures I snapped.

 One thing to note, from the street it looks like there is not any parking available, but in the back of the building there is a large parking lot with two access points from Kent (and it looked like one from Stirling).
 The parking lot also runs along the Iron Horse Trail if you happen to be walking or biking to the store.